Siaka Stevens: Presidency

 Stevens' regime was very repressive and corrupt, even by African standards of the time.
 Many of his opponents, some of which were once close associates, were imprisoned and killed.
 The Internal Security Unit, a gang of unemployed urban youths amply supplied with drugs, was deployed as Stevens' personal death squad.
 He had actually shown a deep authoritarian streak long before making Sierra Leone an official one-party state; the late 1960s and early 1970s saw frequent states of emergency and numerous executions of political foes.

 Among his close associates sent to the gallows were John Amadu Bangura, who had once plucked Stevens from political oblivion when the army obliterated civilian politics after the 1967 Huha elections; at that time, Stevens had been down and out, living in exile in Conakry, Guinea, with his main remaining option, a planned assault on the sovereignty of Sierra Leone and her citizens.
 Bangura was to be the ring leader, but the plan never materialised because of a coup headed by Bangura.
 Bangura, in turn, handed over power to Siaka Stevens as prime minister (Kpana:2005).

-Another prominent Sierre Leonean murdered during Siaka Steven's rule was Dr Mohamed Forna.
-He was hanged along with 14 other people in 1974 after trumped up charges of treason.
+Another prominent Sierre Leonean murdered during Stevens' rule was Dr Mohamed Forna.
+He was hanged along with 14 other people in 1974 after trumped-up charges of treason.
 Dr Forna was the popular finance minister when Stevens came to power.
-He had fallen out of favour after protesting about rampant corruption.

 Stevens also grossly mismanaged the economy.
 He and his closest colleagues looted state resources, to the point that the state was unable to supply basic services.
 The education system was more or less non-existent.
 The poverty was especially pronounced in rural areas, which were largely isolated from Freetown.
 Although he had retired by the time of the Sierra Leone Civil War in 1991, the impact of his political, social, and economic policies directly contributed to that conflict.